 Tang beauties were known for being voluptuous (but still pale) (VCG)

 But it didn’t take long for the Chinese to start loving light skin again, and embrace new remedies, known as 美白 (“beautifying white”), to help them achieve it.
-In recent years, Chinese actress have tried whitening themselves by injecting “whitening needles” and smearing face-whitening creams on the whole body.
+In recent years, Chinese actress have tried to lighten themselves by “whitening injections” and smearing face-whitening creams on the whole body.

 The kids are all white: Produce 101 contestant Wang Ju is one of those challenging aesthetics (Tencent)